louiskwt/my_clipboard/README.md

 You can click the clipboard card to copy any text inside the card.

 It can only store up to 4 cards on each tab.

+V1.13 Update
+    It now allows user to share the copied text among all active tabs via storage functions and storage onChange eventlistener.

 ## Future Update / Work in Progress